 Hugh D. McIntosh

-The Arrow was owned by Hugh D. McIntosh who claimed to have left school to start work at the age of seven and is known to have been working as a chorus boy in the pantomime Sinbad the Sailor at the age of seventeen.
+Owner of the Arrow, Hugh D. McIntosh, claimed he left school to start work at the age of seven.
+By the age of seventeen, he found employment as a chorus boy in the pantomime Sinbad the Sailor.

-The year before the publication exposed the spate of same-sex weddings in Brisbane, it reported on a house in Sydney where regular same-sex marriages were conducted and where an annual coronation took place when the “Kamp Kult” crowned that year’s Queen of Queens.
+The year before the publication exposed the spate of same-sex weddings in Brisbane, it reported on a house in Sydney.
+Regular same-sex marriages took place there and an annual coronation of the Queen of Queens by the local ‘Kamp Kult’.

-The paper complained bitterly of women dressing as men, and men dressing as women.
+The paper complained bitterly about women dressing as men, and men dressing as women.